Graham Evans, Baron Evans of Rainow

-Graham Thomas Evans, Baron Evans of Rainow (born 10 November 1963) is a British Conservative Party politician who was the Member of Parliament (MP) for Weaver Vale in Cheshire from 2010 until 2017.
+Graham Thomas Evans, Baron Evans of Rainow (born 10 November 1963) is a British politician who served as the Member of Parliament (MP) for Weaver Vale in Cheshire from 2010 until 2017.
+A member of the Conservative Party, he was appointed to the House of Lords in 2022.

 Early life and career

 Evans was born on a council house estate in Poynton, Cheshire.
-After attending Poynton High School, then a comprehensive school, he left with few qualifications.
-He worked as a shelf stacker at a local supermarket.
-Graham went on to study at night school, and graduated from Manchester Metropolitan University with a Business Degree and Diploma in Marketing Management.
+After attending Poynton High School, then a comprehensive school, he left with few qualifications and worked as a shelf stacker at a local supermarket.
+He went on to study at night school, and graduated from Manchester Metropolitan University with a Business Degree and Diploma in Marketing Management.
 He then completed an MA from King's College London.
-He had a successful twenty year business career in manufacturing, working for companies such as BAE Systems and Hewlett Packard.
+He had a successful two decade career in manufacturing, working for companies such as BAE Systems and Hewlett Packard.
 He spent four years as a Special Constable in the Cheshire Constabulary.

 Political career

 Evans served ten years as a local councillor at Macclesfield Borough Council, until the council's abolition in 2009.

 Evans unsuccessfully contested the 2005 general election for the Worsley constituency.
 In July 2007, he was selected by an open primary as the Conservative candidate for Weaver Vale.
 He was elected at the 2010 general election with an 8.1% swing - the highest swing in the country.
 Graham was re-elected as Member of Parliament for Weaver Vale in 2015.

 Evans sat on the Work and Pensions Select Committee after being elected in November 2012.
 He sat on the backbench 1922 Executive Committee between Autumn 2012 and January 2014.

 In January 2014 Evans was appointed Parliamentary Private Secretary to the Rt Hon Greg Barker MP, Minister of State for Energy and Climate Change.
 From July 2014 until he lost his seat, he served as Parliamentary Private Secretary to the Rt Hon Sir Michael Fallon MP, Secretary of State for Defence.

 As MP Evans ran a campaign to reinstate the Halton Curve railway line to connect the villages of Helsby and Frodsham to Halton and Liverpool.
 The line reopened in 2019.
 In Parliament he led a Back Bench Business debate for Holocaust Memorial Day on 23 January 2013., introduced a Ten Minute Rule Bill in April 2013 for a National Commonwealth Military Day, and a Private Members' Bill in October 2013 about Drug Driving.

 Evans was opposed to Brexit prior to the 2016 referendum.

 In May 2016 Graham Evans was among a number of Conservative MPs who were under investigation for possible election fraud by police forces across Britain.
 Investigations began after evidence was uncovered by Channel 4 News.
 No charges were brought.

 In the snap general election held on 8 June 2017 Evans lost his seat to Labour opponent Mike Amesbury.

 It was announced on 14 October 2022, that as part of Boris Johnson's 2022 Political Honours, Evans would be appointed a life peer.
 On 9 November 2022, he was created Baron Evans of Rainow, of Macclesfield in the County of Cheshire.